- Why Would You List Your Products on Google Shopping?

 Google Shopping Ads are a type of ad that you can manage inside a Google Ads account.
 However, there are specific policies that you should comply with when you decide to run this type of ad.

 Shopping Ads are automated based on data sent to the Google search.
-The info that will show up in the results relies on the information the advertiser will provide in a shopping feed, news such as product ID, product title, image, price, product description, and more.
+The information that will show up in the results relies on the information the advertiser will provide in a shopping feed, such as product ID, product title, image, price, product description, and more.

 The feed will be submitted to Google Merchant Center.
 You will need a Google Merchant center account for free and then send your feeds to Google Ads.
 Now, you can quickly start running those Google Shopping Ads.
 Here’s a guide on how to set up this type of campaign.